 - Create a student-centered learning environment conducive to intellectual and professional student growth; - Meet the needs of our stakeholders and be a responsive contributor to our community; - 3.
 Achieve academic excellence at every level; - 4.
 Deliver operational excellence across the institution; - 5.
 Support a collegial and innovative work environment; - 6.
-Maintain a sustainable financial position with the ongoing capacity to invest in growth and the pursuit
+Maintain a sustainable financial position with the ongoing capacity to invest in growth and the pursuit of excellence.

-Two Campuses: One Great University
+Three Campuses: One Great University

-At Abu Dhabi University, students have the option to study in Abu Dhabi, the bustling capital of the UAE, or the scenic garden city of Al Ain, the cultural heartland of the Emirates.
-Abu Dhabi University guarantees the highest academic standards on both state-of-the-art campuses as its dedicated faculty members travel between campuses or deliver simultaneous, multi-campuses or deliver simultaneous, multi-location lectures by means of video-conferencing.
+At Abu Dhabi University, students have the option to study in Abu Dhabi, the bustling capital of the UAE, or the scenic garden city of Al Ain, the cultural heartland of the Emirates or in Dubai, the commercial capital of the UAE.
+Abu Dhabi University guarantees the highest academic standards on both state-of-the-art campuses as its dedicated faculty members travel between campuses or deliver simultaneous, multi-campuses or deliver simultaneous, multi-location lectures by means of videoconferencing.